 10. Security awareness and training policy

-Purpose | Establishes your organization’s requirements for raising employees’ security awareness and conducting corresponding training |
+Purpose | Establishes your organization’s requirements for raising employees’ cybersecurity awareness and conducting corresponding training |

-Applies to | Security officers and other staff organizing cybersecurity awareness training sessions |
+Applies to | Security officers and other staff who conduct cybersecurity awareness training sessions |

 It doesn’t matter how many data security policies and rules you establish if your employees are unaware of them.
 A security awareness and training policy aims to raise your personnel’s cybersecurity awareness, explain the reasons for following ISPs, and educate employees on common cybersecurity threats.